bump-sh/docs/src/_guides/openapi/jsonpath.md

 | `$..book[?@.isbn]`       | all books with an ISBN number                          |
 | `$..book[?@.price<10]`   | all books cheaper than 10                              |
 | `$..*`                   | all member values and array elements contained in the input value |

+_Example JSONPath Expressions and Their Intended Results When Applied to the Example JSON Value, from [RFC 9535: 1.5.
+JSONPath Examples](https://www.rfc-editor.org/rfc/rfc9535#name-jsonpath-examples)._

 By combining these bits of example syntax together you can do amazing and powerful things with JSONPath, so let's look at how to do those amazing things in OpenAPI.